logusivam/triangle-star-pattern/README.md

 git clone https://github.com/logusivam/triangle-star-pattern.git
 ```

-Alternatively, you can directly copy the `main.cpp` file into your project directory.
+Alternatively, you can directly copy the `triangstars.cpp` file into your project directory.

 Usage
 1. Make sure you have a C++ compiler installed (e.g., g++, clang, devcpp).